powmedia/buildify/README.md

 - `desc`    An optional description of the task
 - `depends` An optional string or an array with strings containing the name(s) of tasks which this task depends on.
-- `task`:   The function to be executed as task, doing the actual work.
+- `run`:    The function to be executed as task, doing the actual work.
             Optional.